 Consider a Specialized Home Safety Evaluation

 Specialized home safety evaluations can help to keep people safe and independent by minimizing or preventing things that cause household accidents.
 During a home safety check, a professional comes out to your residence to determine possible dangers around the property.
 These safety checks can be invaluable because they are specific to the individual and their surroundings.
 Epilepsy manifests itself in variety of ways, so different people may benefit from different accommodations.

 Those who are not able to get an in-home safety evaluation can still meet in-person with their doctor or nurse to discuss necessary changes that may need to be made at home to improve safety.
-It's best to meet with a professional who is familiar with epilepsy and the individual's unique condition.
+A Kansas City real estate agent may be able to give their best guess and help narrow down one's options, but it's best to meet with a professional who is familiar with epilepsy and the individual's unique condition.
 Every time this person moves into a new home, a new evaluation can be performed.
 Different homes will have different dangers or obstacles to consider.
 Hazards like stairs, no carpeting and water features (pool, lake, pond, etc...) will all be noted and addressed.
 Some people experience confusion and tend to wander around after a seizure takes place, so even outdoor fixtures and surrounding areas should be considered during the evaluation.
 Residences near roads with heavy traffic can also represent reason for concern in these instances.